ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 hold the plugin internal data.

 .. note::
-    Since |alfasim|'s solver uses multi-threads to perform all possible parallelizable calculation, it is important that the plugins provide internal data to each `thread` to avoid data access concurrency problems.
+    Since |alfasim|'s solver uses multi-threading to perform all possible parallelizable calculation, it is important that the plugins provide internal data to each `thread` to avoid data access concurrency problems.
 As can be seen the ``HOOK_INITIALIZE`` example above, a ``for-loop`` is performed over the `threads` to set the plugin internal data.
     The |sdk| API function :cpp:func:`get_number_of_threads` is used to do it properly.
 See